loczek/zed-nomad-extension/README.md

 ## Build and install in Zed

 You can install this as a dev extension directly in Zed:

 1. Open Zed's command palette (`Cmd+Shift+P`)
-2. Run **"zed: install dev extension"**
+1. Run `zed: install dev extension`
-3. Navigate to and select the `zed-nomad-extension` directory
+1. Navigate to and select the `zed-nomad-extension` directory

 Zed will automatically build and load the extension from the source directory.